mdsimon2/RPi-CamillaDSP/README.md

 The Devices tab defines general parameters like capture device, playback device, sample rate, rate adjust, resampling and chunk size.

 It is very important that sample format and channel count are supported by the device.
-If using configurations from this repository this will not be an issue, but if creating new configurations it is something to be aware of.
+If using configurations from this tutorial this will not be an issue, but if creating new configurations it is something to be aware of.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/devices.png" alt="devices" width="600"/>